 The six guides featured here offer creative ways for educators to focus on teaching with primary sources through film.
 We’d love to hear how you utilize our resources in your classroom and what other primary source instruction you offer!

 Update November 2023: To celebrate the 30th anniversary of Schindler’s List, we have launched a special edition Schindler’s List curriculum guide.
 Our new guide features an updated antisemitism lesson: Antisemitism Today.
-You can also use the new lesson on is own or pair it with our Francesco lesson on Genocide — Past, Present and Future, with our Navalny lesson on propaganda, or with Holocaust education films like Big Sonia.
+You can also use the new lesson on its own or pair it with our Navalny lesson on propaganda, or with Holocaust education films like Big Sonia.

 Article Author: Jennifer Fischer, Executive Director for Journeys In Film.
 You can follow her on Twitter at @IndieJenFischer where she shares other educational articles, promotes cool film projects, celebrates her family and her creative writing, highlights various social justice initiative and more.
 She also has her own Medium page.
 Recently she highlighted the conflict in Ethiopia.
 Educators might enjoy her post about the Pueblo Revolt, America’s First Revolt.